Do you have pregnancy diabetes? Take a look at our tips for managing this condition.

 You can significantly reduce your risk of developing gestational diabetes by managing your weight before and during pregnancy, eating healthily and keeping active.

-Here are our food tips for managing your diet when pregnant:
+Here are our pregnancy diet & food tips for managing your diabetes when pregnant:

 Careful with the carbs